-You can opt for existing security measures exist such as car wheel clamps which can physically keep your car nailed to the ground.
 However, there have been scary cases where premium cars such as Range Rovers and Mercs have been swiped in under a minute.
 The no.1 method for criminals is relay signals, so being able to block that can prevent a nightmarish situation.
-Which neatly brings us onto the convenience of RFID key pouches.
+This neatly brings us to the convenience of RFID key pouches.

 Disklabs is a British company that specialises in Faraday bags.
-Its products are made in the UK
+Its products are made in the UK and carry the enviable distinction of being approved by Secured by Design, the official police recognition initiative for security products.

 Pros

-- Good for phone and keys
+- Good for smaller items like keys

 Cons